zenonxd/livechat-project/README.md

 ![img_5.png](img_5.png)

-Since the connection has been set up, not we are going to make a **SECOND STOMP FRAME**, subscribe!
+Since the connection has been set up, now we are going to make a **SECOND STOMP FRAME**, subscribe!

 Our application wants to receive all the messages from this livechat, so we need to "subscribe" inside this livechat.